sumitw9695/-sql_retail_sales_analysis/README.md

 group by 1;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**
 ```sql
 SELECT
     ROUND(AVG(age), 2) as avg_age